carrierdown/mutateful/README.md

 Ratchet applies ratcheting to a clip using either itself or another clip as a control clip.
 Various options can be specified to determine how the control clip is used.

+Note: Will be rewritten slightly so that velocity is used instead of pitch to control ratcheting.
+This makes a lot more sense for polyphonic clips and should be easier to reason about in general (typical workflow would be to simply duplicate the clip you want to apply ratcheting to, then adjust the velocities accordingly).

 Option | Type | Range | Default | Description
 --- | --- | --- | --- | ---
 min | Number | 1-20 | 1 | Minimum ratchet value